towersvault/shinpokered/README.md

 - Added a hidden moon stone and nugget in diglett's cave
 - Fixed double-edge animation being off-center for the enemy pokemon
 - Fixed increment bug in CheckForTilePairCollisions
+- A new drink stand on the route 19 beach sells vending machine drinks

 #Bugfixes